Hungary re-elects maverick PM, far-right opposition gains

 That tally also gave Orban's party the two-thirds majority needed for it to change the constitution, but only by one seat, and final results could still push Fidesz back below the threshold.

-The same projection gave the Socialist-led leftist alliance 38 seats, while Jobbik was on 23 seats.
+The same projection gave the Socialist-led leftist alliance 38 seats, while far-right Jobbik was on 23 seats.

 "We have scored ... a comprehensive victory, the significance of which we cannot yet fully grasp tonight," Orban told a jubilant crowd at his party's election headquarters.